All subcontractors are required to join the Vastuugroup.fi service

 Contractor’s Liability Act

-YIT Corporation requires that all of its Finnish and Estonian subcontractors join the Reliable Partner service maintained by Vastuu Group Oy as we do not engage in any business with subcontractors who have not joined the service.
+YIT Corporation requires that all of its subcontractors join the Reliable Partner service maintained by Vastuu Group Oy, when its possible on the basis of the nationality of the company.
+Currently Finnish, Estonian, Swedish, Latvian, Lithuanian, and Polish companies can join the Reliable Partner service.
+We do not engage in any business with subcontractors who have not joined the service.

 This requirement applies to the entire contracting chain and all subcontractors working on our sites.

 NOTE!
-All subcontractors are also required to include an account of their business liability insurance in the Reliable Partner report provided by the Vastuu group service.
-The sum insured and the deductible will be agreed upon on a case-by-case basis, the sum insured, however, being no less than EUR 1,000,000 and the deductible no more than EUR 1,500.
+All subcontractors are also required to include an account of their business liability insurance in the Reliable Partner report provided by the Vastuu Group service.
+The sum insured and the deductible will be agreed upon on a case-by-case basis, but the sum insured being no less than EUR 1,000,000 and the deductible no more than EUR 1,500.

 The aforementioned requirements are not applicable to material suppliers.